 An example of this is a fourth grade student who has a formal acceleration plan for math and takes the fifth grade math test because the student is taking the fifth grade math course.
 In a case like this, the student is reported by the district as being enrolled in fifth grade for math, and our reporting system treats him as having "skipped" fourth grade.
-If the student scores in the Proficient range on the higher grade level test, the student's test would be included at the Accelerated range for the Performance Index calculation (meaning the test would be worth 1.1 for Accelerated versus 1.0 for Proficient).
+If the student scores in the Proficient range on the higher grade level test, the student's test would be included at the AcceleratedAccomplished range for the Performance Index calculation (meaning the test would be worth 1.1 for Accelerated Accomplished versus 1.0 for Proficient).
 It is Ohio's policy intent that all students should have access to a rigorous and relevant curriculum and that students taking advanced coursework in any grade or subject will be required to participate in the assessment that best aligns to the course being taken.

-For the purpose of federal accountability and identification, the academic achievement indicator will not include the additional weighting for gifted acceleration.
+For the purpose of federal accountability and identification, the academic achievement indicator will not include the additional weighting for gifted formal acceleration.
 At the same time, as part of the state's accountability system, these schools will receive credit for formally accelerating students.
+This difference will be noted as the 'federal Performance Index' without the additional weighting or the 'state Performance Index' with the additional weighting for gifted formal acceleration.